15 Movies People Hate That Aren’t Bad

 14. Dreamcatcher (2003)

 Adapted from the Stephen King novel of the same name, ‘Dreamcatcher’ has been a contender in numerous and polls and lists as one of the worst films ever made.
 The film tells the story of friends who have the ability to communicate using telepathic powers.
 But on a trip they discover that their town is full of alien monsters and will have to fight them out.
-‘Dreamcatcher’ is no masterpiece but as a sci-fi horror the film is beyond average on many aspects; from the storyline, pacing to the visuals and interesting characters.
+‘Dreamcatcher’ is no masterpiece, but as a sci-fi horror, the film is beyond average in many aspects, from the storyline and pacing to the visuals and interesting characters.

 13. Indiana Jones and the Kingdom of Crystal Skull (2008)

-As a child, growing up watching Steven Spielberg’s films was among the most magical experiences of my life.
-‘Raiders of the Lost Ark’ was a a flat out masterpiece.
-The subsequent instalments couldn’t quite live up to the verve and energy of the original but the fourth instalment is certainly far from being a bad film.
+Growing up, watching Steven Spielberg’s films was among the most magical experiences of my life.
+‘Raiders of the Lost Ark’ was a flat-out masterpiece.
+The subsequent installments couldn’t quite live up to the verve and energy of the original, but the fourth installment is certainly far from being a bad film.
 The film was very divisive among critics with many even deeming it as one of the worst sequels ever made.
-Most people were put off by the monotony and lack of freshness in the approach but the film is every bit entertaining as its previous instalments.
-Most of the plot-lines are predictable but it doesn’t hamper the viewing experience and features some memorably thrilling moments that Spielberg delivers, ensuring the film manages to stand up to the iconic stature of the franchise.
+Most people were put off by the monotony and lack of freshness in the approach, but the film is every bit as entertaining as its previous installments.
+Most of the plot lines are predictable, but it doesn’t hamper the viewing experience and features some memorably thrilling moments that Spielberg delivers, ensuring the film manages to stand up to the iconic stature of the franchise.

 12. The Matrix Reloaded (2003)

 ‘Matrix Reloaded’ was another victim of hype that got crumbled under the weight of expectations.
-‘The Matrix’ revolutionised the landscape of the sci-fi genre in a way very films have.
+‘The Matrix’ revolutionized the landscape of the sci-fi genre in a way every film has.
 Understandably the hype was beyond control and ‘Reloaded’ ended up getting an unfair reception from critics and staunch fans of the original.
 To match up to a phenomenon like ‘The Matrix’ is no easy task.
-‘The Matrix Reloaded’ fails at that but as a standalone, the film still qualifies as a well made, intelligent, thought provoking sci-fi thriller with some mesmerising actions scenes that are as enthralling and captivating as cinema can ever get.
+‘The Matrix Reloaded’ fails at that, but as a standalone, the film still qualifies as a well-made, intelligent, thought-provoking sci-fi thriller with some mesmerizing action scenes that are as enthralling and captivating as cinema can ever get.

 11. Saw III (2006)

 The ‘Saw’ franchise is easily one of the most divisive film franchises of all time.
-Most of the films were thrashed by critics but over the years the series has managed to acquire a strong cult following among fans of the horror movie genre.
-‘Saw’ remains, unquestionably, the best film of the entire series.
+Most of the films were thrashed by critics, but over the years, the series has managed to acquire a strong cult following among fans of the horror movie genre.
+‘Saw’ remains unquestionably the best film of the entire series.
 The sequels came up as a result of the unexpected success it received back in 2004.
-The subsequent instalments received a lot of flak for being extremely gory and violent with some critics even deeming it as “torture porn”.
-But considering how the series was barely tolerable post the the fourth instalment, the third one seems to be a fairly decent horror flick and has some genuine thrills and some nerve-wracking moments of brutality that are nevertheless entertaining despite how blatantly convoluted and contrived most o the plot-points may seem.
+The subsequent installments received a lot of flak for being extremely gory and violent, with some critics even deeming it as “torture porn”.
+But considering how the series was barely tolerable post the fourth installment, the third one seems to be a fairly decent horror flick and has some genuine thrills and some nerve-wracking moments of brutality that are nevertheless entertaining despite how blatantly convoluted and contrived most of the plot points may seem.

 10. Signs (2002)